MadBrozzeR/madsocket/README.md

 Stop server from listening to new connections. `listeners.close` will be emitted after server is stopped.

-### ws.leach
+### ws.leech

 ```
-ws.leach(request, response);
+ws.leech(request, response);
 ```

 Sometimes (or for me it's always) you already have your webserver listening to the same port as you want for WebSocket to listen to.
 In such cases you can setup your web server to pass connections into MadSocket instance.

 ```
-// For NodeJS v10+ you can use ws.leach right inside of server's `connection` event listener.
+// For NodeJS v10+ you can use ws.leech right inside of server's `connection` event listener.
 const server = http.crateServer((request, response) => {
   if (request.url === '/ws') {
-    ws.leach(request, response);
+    ws.leech(request, response);
   }
 }).listen(80);

 // For older versions compatibility (less then NodeJS v10) you have to attach listener to `upgrade` server event.
 // Otherwise socket will be automatically destroyed.
-With this approach you don't need to place ws.leach inside
+With this approach you don't need to place ws.leech inside
 // 'connection' listener, otherwise unexpected behavior may be encountered.
 server.on('upgrade', (request, socket) => {
-  ws.leach(request, socket);
+  ws.leech(request, socket);
 });
 ```